aditya81070/Restaurant-Review-App/README.md

 ## Leaflet.js and Mapbox:

 This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
 You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
 Mapbox is free to use, and does not require any payment information.

-### Note about ES6

-Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
-As much as possible, try to maintain use of ES6 in any additional JavaScript you write.